haxeui/haxeui-guides/001-Guides/005-Events.md

 unregisterEvent(haxe.ui.events.MouseEvent.CLICK, doStuff);
 ```

-You don't  need to unregister events. *Events are automatically unregistered when the components are destroyed.*
+You don't need to unregister events. *Events that are attached to components are automatically unregistered when the components are destroyed.*

-But if you only use once the type of event, and want to register and unregister multiple times a function, better to use a convenience property.
+But if you only use once the type of event, and want to register and unregister multiple times a function, better to use a convenience variable.

-#### Using the convenience properties
+#### Using the convenience variables

-Components have convenience properties for most used events.
+Components have convenience pvariables for most used events.

 `onChange`